SeanCollings/tweet-tweet/README.md

 4. One of the better browsers to view this app in is Chrome

 ### Running Tests: ###
 Both the FE `Jest + Enzyme` tests as well as the server `Mocha + Chai` tests can be run at the same time and from the same command window.
-This allows all changes throughout the app to be run at once and for errors to be found haste-haste.
+This allows all changes throughout the app to be run at once and for errors to be found and corrected as they are introduced.
 They both contain a watch tag so if they are running, they will automatically re-run the tests after every save.

 The tests can be run as follows:
 1. From within a command window in the `tweet-tweet` root folder, run the command `npm run test`
 2. This will start up both tests.
 When first run, they may take some time to start up.

-They can also be run seperatly so as to test only the client or server at a time.
+They can also be run separatly giving the option to test only the client or only the server at a time.

 For the client and from within the root directory, run:
 1. `npm run test-client`